top of page

 If using a graphic designer for your front cover (recommended), talk them through the basic idea for the story - characters, location, outline of the plot - and any significant event or detail that will define it that can be visualised effectively, and will sell the book.

-Or do you agree from the outset to share decisions on the above, creating a partnership with the designer?
-Creating the brief together?
-(Recommended)
+Or do you agree to share decisions, creating a partnership with the designer?

-6. The book cover is now your brief; write to it.
+The book cover is your brief; write "to it".

 Remember this is creative writing - not to be limited by too strong a plot outline, nor by characters not allowed to change or react to events within the unfolding plot.